sufficit/sufficit-microsip/scripts/README.md

 ## Key Challenges and Solutions (Gemini AI Collaboration History)

-The development of these scripts has involved addressing several persistent and subtle issues, primarily related to path resolution, dependency management, and PowerShell's strict parsing rules within the GitHub Actions environment.
+The development of these scripts has involved addressing several persistent and sutis issues, primarily related to path resolution, dependency management, and PowerShell's strict parsing rules within the GitHub Actions environment.

 ### 1. `download_opus_windows.ps1`
 * **Initial Problem:** Difficulty authenticating to GitHub Releases to download the Opus artifact, often resulting in "Unauthorized" errors or PowerShell parameter binding failures (e.g., "A parameter cannot be found that matches parameter name 'GitHubToken'." or "'param' is not recognized").
 * **Solution:**
     * The `param` block was **removed** from the script.